mocklis/mocklis.docs/source/getting-started/index.rst

         TOut Test<TIn, TOut>(TIn input) where TOut : struct;
     }

-Now Mocklis will generate a bit more code that you're used to:
+Now Mocklis will generate a bit more code than normally:

 .. sourcecode:: csharp